needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 If the tensor is a different layout, use [`TextureTransform.SetTensorLayout`](xref:Unity.Sentis.TextureTransform.SetTensorLayout(Unity.Sentis.TensorLayout)) to make sure Sentis reads the tensor correctly.

-Refer to [Tensor fundamentals in Sentis](tensor-fundamentals.md) for more information about tensor formats.
+For more information about tensor formats, refer to [Tensor fundamentals in Sentis](tensor-fundamentals.md).

 ## Additional resources

 - [Get output from a model](get-the-output.md)
 - [Create and modify tensors](do-basic-tensor-operations.md)